Close

 4. Tap Set Schedule.

-5. Choose Start and End times, choosing which hours your child can use their phone.where are parental controls on iphone
+5. Choose Start and End times, choosing which certain hours your child can use their phone.where are parental controls on iphone

 6. Go back to Screen Time.